aarnphm/tinymorph/docs/content/SRS/SRS.md

 > [!IMPORTANT] RFA-A1
 >
-> User have knowledge background about writing and language training via SAE
+> User have knowledge background about writing and language via SAE

-Rationale: Since tinymorph target engineers with writing demands as user, some steering and training require the user to have a expectation on the desired direction of training feature, with basic knowledge of steering the text-generating process.
+Rationale: Since tinymorph target engineers with writing demands as user, some steering require the user to have a expectation on the desired direction of feature, with basic knowledge of steering the text-generating process.

 > [!IMPORTANT] RFA-A2
 >